How to React When Your Car Makes Noise When Accelerating

 Usually, chirping or squealing noises when accelerating indicate a slipped or loose belt.
 Less frequently, it could point to a misalignment in the drive pulley of the water pump or another accessory.

 Step 1: Start your car’s engine.
-Make sure the vehicle is in Park if it has an automatic transmission, or shift into Neutral and engage the emergency brake if it has a manual transmission.
+Set the vehicle in Park if it has an automatic transmission, or shift into Neutral and engage the emergency brake if it has a manual transmission.

 Step 2: Ask a friend to press and release the accelerator.
 That way, you can audibly and visually observe what happens from outside the vehicle.

 Step 3: Open the hood.
-Then, listen and watch for where the chirping or squealing noise originates.
+Then, listen and watch for where the chirping or squealing noise comes from.
 When you have finished, make notes of what you heard and saw.
 Close the hood, stop the engine, and contact a mechanic.

 Step 4: Describe your observations.
 Use concise and precise language when speaking to a service technician, which will help narrow the potential causes of the chirping or squealing noise when accelerating.

-When you hear a roaring noise at greater speeds, it signals a greater issue than small squeals or chirps.
+If your car engine makes a loud roaring noise at greater speeds, it signals a greater issue than small squeals or chirps.
 You can help diagnose the cause by pinpointing the source of the roar with a few simple steps.

 Step 1: Rev the engine.
 Do this with the car at a stop or parked by pressing the accelerator pedal.